 A more detailed overview of the IB Diploma Programme can be found on the IBO website at: http://ibo.org/diploma/curriculum/

 DP Vs HSCThe DP and HSC Compared

-The Illawarra Grammar School will offer the International Baccalaureate Diploma Programme (DP) for the first time to Year 11 in 2017.
+The Illawarra Grammar School offers the International Baccalaureate Diploma Programme (DP) for students in Years 11 and 12.

 The benefit of offering two courses of study is that a student can select the pathway that best suits their needs.
 The following is a comparison of the HSC and DP:

 |International Baccalaureate Diploma (DP)|